RenzHoly/blog/resume.md

 --

 #####Parser Generator | Personal Project | 2015.09 - 2015.10
-- Tech Stack: Groovy, Spock, Jenkins CI
+- Technology stack: Groovy, Spock, Jenkins CI
 - Be able to process LR0, LR1 & LALR1 grammar
 - Be able to convert the input stream into an AST
 - 100% test coverage